How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 Individual Biology

 At our clinic, we recognize this variability.
 We start with a personalized approach for each patient.
 We carefully monitor how you respond to the treatment.
 Based on your individual reaction, we adjust the treatment plan as needed.
-This personalized care helps us optimize the benefits of ketamine therapy for each patient.
+This personalized care helps us optimize the benefits of psychedelic therapy for each patient.

 Life Circumstances and Stress Levels

 This is where the importance of holistic care comes in.
-We often recommend complementary strategies like stress management techniques, regular exercise, and maintaining a support network to help prolong the benefits of ketamine therapy.
+We often recommend complementary strategies like stress management techniques, regular exercise, and maintaining a support network to help prolong the benefits of psychedelic therapy.

 Integration’s Impact on Ketamine Therapy Duration

 The treatment itself is just the beginning.
 After each session, it’s important to reflect on your experiences.
 We encourage patients to explore new thought patterns and behaviors.
-This active engagement helps solidify the positive changes initiated by ketamine.
+This active engagement helps solidify the positive changes initiated by the psychedelic.
 It’s an ongoing process that can significantly enhance the overall benefits of the therapy.

 Psychotherapy and Counselling